Route of the Pueblos Blancos

 Day 6 – Grazalema to Benaocaz

 The walk starts with a steady climb out of the village to the pass of Puerto del Boyer.
 The path then climbs up to the Puerto de las Presillas and takes a higher level more southerly route to Benaocaz.
 The path is remote and rocky underfoot but easy to follow and the views are great.
-The walk ends through the ancient Moorish area of the village.
+The walk ends through the ancient Moorish area of this remote pueblo blanco.
 There are good opportunities for drinks and tapas in bars in the main Plaza.
 Return to Grazalema is by local bus.
 Walking time 4 – 5 Hours

 Day 7 – Mountains, lakes and raptors